merchise/xotl.ql/docs/source/core.rst

 .. module:: xotl.ql.core

-Extends the :mod:`~xotl.ql.expressions` language to provide universal accessors.
+Extends the :mod:`~xotl.ql.expressions` language to provide universal selectors.

-The :obj:`this` object stands for every object in the "universe" (e.g. the index, the storage, etc.) :obj:`this` eases the construction of expressions directly, and also provides a query language by means of Python's syntax for :ref:`generator expressions <py:generator-expressions>` and list, and dict comprehensions (we shall call them comprehensions).
+The :obj:`this` object stands for every object in the "universe" (e.g. the index, the storage, etc.) The :obj:`this` object eases the construction of expressions directly, and also provides a query language by means of Python's syntax for :ref:`generator expressions <py:term-generator-expression>` and list, and dict comprehensions (we shall call them comprehensions).

 An overview of the Query Language